Stratification theorems for exponential sums in families: Intuition for analytic number theorists (by A. Forey, J. Fresán and E. Kowalski)

 with the piece on~$\{0\}$ of rank~$0$, and the piece on~$\Aa^1\setminus \{0\}$ of rank~$1$, pure of weight~$1$, with the corresponding unique eigenvalue equal to the quadratic Gauss sum

 for $x\in k_n\setminus \{0\}$.

-The sheaf $\mcH^2(M)$ is also constructible, for the same stratification (but this is not a general feature), with the lisse sheaf of rank~$0$ on $\Aa^1\setminus \{0\}$, and a piece of rank~$1$ of weight~$2$ at $\{0\}$, with eigenvalue $|k_n|$. \end{example}
+The sheaf $\mcH^2(M)$ is also constructible, for the same stratification (but this is not a general feature), with the lisse sheaf of rank~$0$ on $\Aa^1\setminus \{0\}$, and a piece of rank~$1$ of weight~$2$ at $\{0\}$, where the corresponding unitary matrix has eigenvalue $1$ (so the value of the trace function is $|k_n|$, see~(\ref{eq-trace-tn}). \end{example}

 However, for a complex~$M$, the definition of what it means that $M$ is \emph{pure of weight~$w$} is much more subtle than for a single sheaf.
 In particular, it does \emph{not} mean that each piece $\mcH^i(M)$ is itself a punctually pure sheaf of weight~$w$.
 More precisely, one defines first the \emph{mixed complexes of weights $\leq w$}, which are those such that $\mcH^i(M)$ is a mixed constructible sheaf of weights $\leq w+i$ for any $i\in\Zz$.
 There is then furthermore defined another complex $\dual(M)$, called the \emph{Verdier dual} of~$M$, and $M$ is said to be pure of weight~$w$ if $M$ is mixed of weights~$\leq w$ and~$\dual(M)$ is mixed of weights $\leq -w$.